RajGM/RajGM/README.md

 # RajGM

 ## I'm, sophomore at University of London and my current skills-set includes:
-- Full-Stack Web and Mobile developemet
+- Full-Stack Web and Mobile development
 - IoT and electronics engineering
 - Trading crypto since 2017